 British Museum to receive highest-value gift in UK history with £1bn collection

-The collection has been on loan to the museum since 2009 in the specially designed bilingual Room 95.
+British Museum to receive highest-value gift in UK history with £1bn Chinese pottery collection

+The museum will receive 1,700 pieces from the trustees of the Sir Percival David Foundation

 Your support helps us to tell the story